 What are seizures?

-Seizures after birth and their cause must be promptly diagnosed and treated; seizures are not only a sign of brain injury, but can also cause additional brain damage, thereby making an existing injury even worse.
+Seizures after birth and their cause must be promptly diagnosed and treated.
+Seizures are not only a sign of brain injury, but can also cause additional brain damage and make an existing injury even worse.

 Why do some babies have seizures after birth?

 - Uterine or placental complications: Problems with the placenta or uterus may include placenta previa, placental abruption, placental insufficiency, and ruptured uterus.

 Types of seizures